-- 1. Lie flat on your back, pull on the dials to loosen off and then undo the front Velcro straps.
-Lift off the front section; you may also undo one strap and keep the second strap on as a 'hinge' to open the brace. - 2.
+- 1. Lie flat on your back, undo the front Velcro straps of the collar and the front section.
+You may prefer to only undo one side of the front section and keep the other side fastened to use as a 'hinge' to open the brace. - 2.
 Roll onto your side keeping the spine aligned (same technique as above) - 3.
-Remove the back section. - 4.
-Roll onto your back keeping the spine aligned
+Remove the brace. - 4.
+Roll onto your back keeping the spine aligned.